How do you love an unbelieving husband? God has called us to even love a non Christian husband. Here is some encouragement for you.

 Maybe you weren’t a Christian when you go married, but have since given your heart to Christ, even though your husband hasn’t made the same decision.

-Maybe you thought the man you walked down the isle with was believer, but have since realized it was all an illusion.
+Maybe you thought the man you walked down the isle with was a believer, but have since realized it was all an illusion.

 Maybe your husband is a Christian, but right now he’s struggling in his faith, or even running from the Lord.